peterkeller/peterkeller.github.io/_posts/2016-02-27-hadoop-docker-macos.md

 {% endhighlight %}

-## Step 4: Init enviromental parameters
+## Step 4: Init environmental parameters

 Init the Docker specific environmental parameters in the shell where the Docker image will be built: